An Asylum Research MFP-3Dtm

 top of a lab-made

 inverted optical microscope.
-We use this instrument when we also need
+We have used this instrument for correlative microscopy experiments.

 The optical microscope can be operated

 both in brightfield and in total internal reflection fluorescence

 (TIRF) mode.
 The AFM is mounted in an acoustic enclosure that is